Looking for a quality EDC or duty knife? Read through my Kershaw DuoJet review and you may find the next knife you need.

 While it is not perfect for all uses, it proved to be a quality “daily driver” kind of knife that did not bust the bank when I purchased it.

 The Kershaw DuoJet is just one of 16 new knives Kershaw has brought to the market in 2018.
 This is a remarkable and powerful statement about Kershaw’s dedication to remaining competitive in a knife market that has really exploded in engineering and aesthetic features over the last 20 years.

 So, let’s skip the small talk and jump right into my review.

 The Kershaw Duojet is a high-quality folding knife, offering users several functional and aesthetic features at a price well within reach of any buyer.
-The Duojet delivers a 8Cr13MoV Chrome-Moly stainless steel blade in a razor edge configuration.
+The Duojet delivers an 8Cr13MoV Chrome-Moly stainless steel blade in a razor edge configuration.
 This blend of Chrome-Moly has been viewed by steel and knife making experts as a quality mid-range steel that compares or may even be slightly better than AUS-8 steel.
-The Duojet blade is 3.25 inches long, which delivers the potential to solve most jobs, and remain legal in almost every jurisdiction.
+The Duojet blade is 3.25 inches long, which delivers the potential to solve most jobs and remains legal in almost every jurisdiction.

 - 8Cr13MoV Stainless steel blade with razor edge

 - Titanium gray carbo-nitride finish on blade and frame